-- 1. It is the policy of BJU to consider for transfer, credits earned in a regular college or university or other institutions at the graduate level.
-The accreditation status of the other institutions will be a factor in transfer credit decisions, but it will not be the sole or primary factor. - a.
-Coursework Earned at Non-Regionally or Nationally Accredited Institutions: In cases where a student submits coursework from an institution that is not regionally or nationally accredited, a course-by-course evaluation is conducted by the Registrar based on recommendations of the faculty in the relevant academic program to ascertain if the coursework is at the graduate level and is comparable to courses offered at BJU. - b.
-International Coursework: International students with graduate study outside of the United States must submit a credential evaluation report from World Education Services (www.wes.org/application).
-Those with prior graduate work must request a course-by-course evaluation and identify Bob Jones University as the recipient of the completed report.
+- 1. BJU considers for transfer credits eat the graduate level arned in an institution of higher education accredited by either a regional or national accreditor recognized by the U.S Department of Education.
+The accreditation status of the other institution(s) is a factor in decisions to transfer credit, but it is not the sole or primary factor - a.
+Coursework earned at an institution that is not accredited by either a regional or national accreditor is evaluated on a course-by-course by the registrar.
+The registrar consults the faculty in the relevant academic program to ascertain if the coursework is at the graduate level and is comparable to courses offered at BJU. - b.
+IInternational students who complete post-secondary study outside of the United States must submit a credential evaluation report from World Education Services (www.wes.org/ application).
+Such students must request a course-by-course evaluation and identify Bob Jones

+University as the recipient of the completed report.
 See the BJU Admission of International Students Policy for additional information.